MicrosoftDocs/azure-dev-docs/articles/terraform/install-configure.md

 In the previous section, you saw how to run `terraform plan` to create an execution plan.
 You then saw that using `terraform apply` applies that plan.
 This pattern works well when the steps are interactive and sequential.

-For more complex scenarios - such as [running Terraform in automation](https://learn.hashicorp.com/terraform/development/running-terraform-in-automation) - you can persist the execution plan to a file.
-Later, you can apply that execution plan.
+For more complex scenarios, you can persist the execution plan to a file.
+Later - or even from a different machine - you can apply that execution plan.

+If you use this feature, it is recommend that you read the article [Running Terraform in automation](https://learn.hashicorp.com/terraform/development/running-terraform-in-automation).

+The following steps illustrate the basic pattern:

 1. Run `terraform init`.